cloverkits/workqueue/README.md

 ### Reference

-There are queues callback functions, you can use it as you like.
+The queue callback functions are loosely used and can be easily extended, you can use it as you like.

 #### Queue